TDS Racing

-TDS Racing (Top Drive Services, also known as Pouchelon Racing) is a French racing team, currently competing in the European Le Mans Series, FIA World Endurance Championship and the 24 Hours of Le Mans.
+TDS Racing (Top Drive Services, formerly known as Pouchelon Racing) is a French auto racing team, currently competing in the European Le Mans Series, FIA World Endurance Championship and the 24 Hours of Le Mans.

 History

 Eurocup Mégane Trophy (2005-2013)

 In 2005, TDS Racing, founded and run by Xavier Combet and Jacques Morello, entered the Eurocup Mégane Trophy for the first time, competing under the Pouchelon Racing banner with Ludovic Badey and Matthieu Cheruy.
 In the next year the team changed name to TDS.
 After eight years of running in the Mégane Trophy, the team had scored titles in both drivers' and teams championships.
 The first championship title was clinched by Michaël Rossi in 2008, who won races at Spa, Hungaroring and Estoril.
 In 2010, Nick Catsburg became another championship winner.

 European Le Mans Series (2011-2016)

 In 2011, the team purchased Oreca 03-Nissan car to compete in European Le Mans Series with Mathias Beche, Jody Firth, Pierre Thiriet.
 The team retained Beche and Thiriet for 2012 and took titles with them in drivers' and teams' championship.
 The team has competed in BMW Z4 GT3 in the GTC Class in 2015 with Eric Dermont, Dino Lunardi and Franck Perera.
 They became champions in both drivers' and teams' standings.